Editor’s Note: This post has been updated with even more PPC marketing knowledge for beginners and experts to put to use.

 With their simple interface, you can choose to retarget through regular display/content sites, or you could choose to target past visitors on Facebook or Twitter (this is what made AdRoll famous in the beginning).

 You can also take advantage of AdRoll’s Dynamic Creative ads and showcase them within Facebook as well.

-Inside of your AdWords interface, you can create as many custom audiences as you’d like and additional targeting criteria within your remarketing ad groups.
+Inside of your Google Ads interface, you can create as many custom audiences as you’d like and additional targeting criteria within your remarketing ad groups.

 Other Retargeting PPC Options

 Here are some other retargeting PPC options you might want to consider: